apacheignite/documentation/basic-concepts/getting-started.md

   "body": "To pick a configuration file in interactive mode just pass `-i` flag, like so: `ignite.sh -i`."
 }
 [/block]
+##Overriding JMX port
+By default when Ignite node is started with `ignite.sh` it picks up a random JMX port and binds to it.

+To set an explicit port for usage `IGNITE_JMX_PORT` environment variable hast to be set.
+In Unix systems it can be done this way:

+`export IGNITE_JMX_PORT=50000`
 [block:api-header]
 {
   "type": "basic",